A land grant was given to Ninian Beall in 1703, who named the area, the Rock of Dumbarton.

 Georgetown still keeps it quiet existence from the rest of the city, even today.

 Statue of John Carroll in front of the Healy Building, Georgetown University

-Please visit my portfolio at Fotolia for full-size imagery by clicking on the links below;
+Please visit my photography portfolio at Fotolia by Adobe Stock for full-size imagery by clicking on the link below: